ReFirmLabs/binwalk/INSTALL.md

 $ ./configure --disable-bundles
 ```

-If a bundled library is disabled, the equivalent library must be installed to a standard system library location (e.g., `/usr/lib`, `/usr/local/lib`, etc) in order for binwalk to function properly.
+If a bundled library is disabled, the equivalent library must be installed to a standard system library location (e.g., `/usr/lib`, `/usr/local/lib`, etc) in order for binwalk to find it at run time.

 **Note:** If the bundled libmagic library is not used, be aware that: